 Sometimes a tire blowout is caused by a tire defect, and it may be appropriate to sue the manufacturer in a product liability lawsuit.
 In California, a manufacturer, distributor, or retailer may be held strictly liable if a defect in a tire's design or manufacture causes an injury while the product is being used in a reasonably foreseeable way.

 If multiple defendants are alleged to be at fault for an accident, the jury will determine a plaintiff's damages and assign each defendant a percentage of fault.
-For example, a manufacturer may be responsible for a defective tire, but if a truck driver panicked and reacted by swerving all over the road, both may share some of the blame for the injuries to others on the road.Consult an Experienced Tire Blowout Accident Attorney in the Los Angeles Area
+For example, a manufacturer may be responsible for a defective tire, but if a truck driver panicked and reacted by swerving all over the road, both may share some of the blame for the injuries to others on the road.Consult an Experienced Truck Crash Attorney in the Los Angeles Area

-At Sharifi Firm, PLC, our experienced Los Angeles tire blowout accident lawyers may be able to help you pursue compensation if you suffer injuries or a loved one dies as a result of a preventable crash.
+At Sharifi Firm, APC, our experienced Los Angeles lawyers may be able to help you pursue compensation if you suffer injuries or a loved one dies as a result of a preventable tire blowout accident.
 We are aggressive advocates for our clients.
-Contact us at 1-866-422-7222 or via our online form to set up a free consultation with a motor vehicle collision attorney.
+Contact us at (866) 422-7222 or via our online form to set up a free consultation with a motor vehicle collision attorney.
 Our firm also represents people in Temecula, Rancho Cucamonga, San Bernardino, and Riverside, among other Southern California cities.